Skip to main content

 When executeToolCode is called in agent mode:

-1. Bifrost parses the TypeScript code
+1. Bifrost parses the Python code

 2. Extracts all serverName.toolName() calls